servactory/servactory.com/docs/guide/actions/grouping.md

 ---
-title: Grouping actions in service
+title: Grouping Actions in a Service
-description: Description and examples of grouping actions (methods) in service
+description: Description and examples of grouping actions (methods) in a service
-prev: Options for actions in service
+prev: Options for Actions in a Service
-next: Early successful termination
+next: Early Successful Completion
 ---

-# Grouping actions
+# Grouping Actions

-You can use the `stage` method to group multiple methods into one execution group.
+You can group the execution of several methods using the `stage` method.

-:::info
+::: info

-Usage of the `position` option for `make` will sort only in `stage`.
+Using the `position` option for `make` will only sort within `stage`.

 :::